Does being labeled ‘Disabled’ accurately reflect the person’s reality?

 Being labeled ‘Disabled’ highlights limitations and ignore abilities.

 Of course, I have not actually timed my per-dish rate of speed compared to my husband’s, but my point is much broader than that.
-My Fibromyalgia does limit me, and it makes my life more difficult than someone’s who does not have this disorder, like my husband.
-But these limitations are not what I see as being most fundamental to my experiences of living with this disorder.
-I am limited, I am “dis”abled, but I am still a strong and capable individual in spite of these challenges.
-By labeling my experiences with Fibromyalgia as a “dis”ability I feel like my limitations are highlighted and my abilities in spite of them are ignored.
+My Fibromyalgia does limit me, and it makes my life more difficult than someone who does not have this disorder, like my husband.
+However, these limitations are not what I see as being most fundamental to my experiences of living with this disorder.
+I am limited, I am “dis”, but I am still a strong and capable individual in spite of these challenges.
+By labeling my experiences with Fibromyalgia as a “dis” ability I feel like my limitations are highlighted and my abilities in spite of them are ignored.

 To me having Fibromyalgia means that I have developed strengths and other abilities in order to compensate for my weaknesses.
 It means that I wake up an hour or two before my children so I can address my symptoms before they have to bear witness to my pain.
 It means that their breakfast may have been prepared the night before, but it is ready for them in the morning, and it is delicious and nutritious.
 It means that mornings are slow-moving for me, and sometimes I don’t think I can do it, but my daughter always gets to school on time.

-At Disability Credit Canada, we help Canadian’s diagnosed with Fibromyalgia claim disability tax credit.
+At Disability Credit Canada, we help Canadians diagnosed with Fibromyalgia claim disability tax credits.
 Give us a call today to get a free assessment.